kovac031/ChineseCharactersApp-Showcase/README.md

 	GetAllDecks_MyDecksOnly(userId)
 	// serializes allDecks to session
-	// populates dropdown for deck selection and sets ViewBags ClearSessionData() // clears old session data in case the user did not complete the routine }
+	// populates dropdown for deck selection and sets ViewBags ClearSessionData() // better to clear session data at the start than at the end, in case the user did not complete the routine
+}
 ```
 Loading the list only once per session based on selected parameters in the previous step